Photo by The Climate Reality Project

 Example: Learning & development breakdown for an innovation-focused technology company

 Now, let’s take a closer look at an example of how this might break down across various types of L&D programs.
-For an innovation-focused technology company spending $2,500 on total learning and development per employee, that 80/20 split could look like $1,000 on an individualized learning stipend, $600 on other professional development activities (e.g. a group seminar taught by external experts) and $400 on corporate training (e.g., compliance, operational training).
+For an innovation-focused technology company spending $2,500 on total learning and development per employee, that 80/20 split could look like $1,000 on an individualized upskilling stipend, $600 on other professional development activities (e.g. a group seminar taught by external experts) and $400 on corporate training (e.g., compliance, operational training).

 ______________________________________________________________________________________________________________________________________